chriselderer/expandable-recycler-view/README.md

 #### Row children touch events interface

 To respond to touch events on a child view in a row, implement the expandableRowSubViewOnClickListener interface, and register the implementing class with the ExpandableRecyclerViewAdapter.
+Then when binding the ViewHolder, set the child view's onClickListener to be the ExpandableRecyclerViewAdapter.

 ```java
 public class MyExpandableRecyclerViewAdapter